quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company has a three-tier web application that processes orders from customers.
+### A company has a three-tier web application that processes orders from customers.
 The web tier consists of Amazon EC2 instances behind an
 Application Load Balancer.
 The processing tier consists of EC2 instances.
 The company decoupled the web tier and processing tier by using
 Amazon Simple Queue Service (Amazon SQS).
 The storage layer uses Amazon DynamoDB.